Sent-down youth: Voluntary, then mandatory

 On April 21, 1968, the Beijing municipal revolutionary committee asked schools to strengthen political and ideological education to change the views of those who did not want to go to the countryside and set up several teams to mobilize the students.
 Propaganda was used to expedite the mobilization.
-In July, Several newspapers reprinted the oil painting Chairman Mao Going to Anyuan 毛主席去安源 in July, calling for students to follow Mao's revolution.
+In July, Several newspapers reprinted the oil painting Chairman Mao Goes to Anyuan in July, calling for students to follow Mao's revolution.
 In Shanghai, the city government set up an office in June to supervise the mobilization.
 That month, the Shanghai Party Committee organized a large-scale rally to persuade middle- and high-school graduates to go to the countryside.

 On August 18, 1968, the People's Daily published commentary commemorating the second anniversary of Mao's first inspection of the Red Guards.
 According to the article, "Firmly Embarking on the Path of Uniting Workers, Farmers, and Soldiers," one's willingness to go to the countryside to unite farmers and workers demonstrated loyalty to Chairman Mao's revolution.
 Local governments adopted more forceful measures to persuade students to go to the countryside.
 Beijing factories did not receive any graduates, and government work teams were assigned to warn students that they would face consequences if they refused to go to the countryside.
 Children of families considered to have political issues were required to go to the countryside or frontier regions or the families would be treated as class enemies.

 On December 22, 1968, the People's Daily published a front-page article praising city residents in Huining County of Gansu province for resettling in the countryside.
 An editor's note accompanying the article quoted a directive from Mao: "Chairman Mao has recently instructed us that the educated youth must go to the countryside and to receive re-education from the poor, lower and middle peasants."
 This directive marked the watershed moment when going to the countryside became mandatory for urban middle- and high-school graduates.
 Rural villages were required to receive and allocate the students.
 With the publication of Mao's directive, sending educated urban youth to the countryside quickly swept through China.
 More than 2.6 million urban students were sent to the countryside in 1969, increasing the total number of sent-down youth since 1967 to almost 4.7 million.